Ecommerce Personalization Blog

-This presents a challenge to basic cart abandonment solutions, which are often only triggered when shoppers make it to the checkout form.
-The truth is, most potential clients never make it that far.
+Basic cart abandonment solutions are only triggered when shoppers make it to the checkout form.
+But the truth is, most potential customers never make it that far.

 Browse Abandonment Campaigns to Increase Conversions